The release of Configuration Manager (1610) introduced Peer Cache as a Preview Feature.

 This will result in multiple clients downloading across the WAN, all using BITS (cue more network congestion!)

-As described in point 3, Nomad will always use an election process to identify local clients that have the content, before looking for content in neighboring subnets using Nomad’s optional Single Site Download (SSD) feature.
-When SSD is used, Nomad clients report their initial subnet when the agent starts and any changes while the agent is running as soon as they occur, so you can be confident that any selected master is currently ‘local’ to the peer that is requesting it.
+As described in point 3, Nomad will always use an election process to identify local clients that have the content.
+It does this before looking for content in neighboring subnets using Nomad’s optional Single Site Download (SSD) feature.
+When you use SSD, Nomad clients report their initial subnet when the agent starts.

 5. Additional OS Deployment features

 If you haven’t already, you are probably considering using Configuration Manager to deploy Windows 10 in your environment.
-Nomad includes three features that are specifically designed to help you with deploying Windows
+Nomad includes three features that are specifically designed to help you deploy Windows.

-- Peer–based PXE.
 No doubt reducing the number of DPs is the key reason for investigating peer-to-peer solutions in the first place.
-But if you want to use PXE to build new computers (or rebuild existing PCs that refuse to boot into the existing OS), you’ll still need Distribution Points (with the PXE option enabled) otherwise you’ll be booting over the WAN.
-Nomad includes PXE Everywhere that can turn every client into a PXE server, so your OSD boot images are always obtained from the local subnet and you don’t need to worry about DHCP options or IP helpers on your routers
+You can use PXE to build new computers (or rebuild existing PCs that refuse to boot into the existing OS).
+However, you still need Distribution Points (with the PXE option enabled).
+Otherwise, you’ll be booting over the WAN.
+PXE Everywhere turns every client into a PXE server.
+Your OSD boot images are always obtained from the local subnet.
+You don’t need to worry about DHCP options or IP helpers on your routers.

-- Peer-based State Migration.
-If you want to migrate user data during a wipe-and-load (e.g. where the disk is re partitioned to support UEFI) or replace scenario, you’ll need a State Migration Point.
-Nomad includes the Peer Backup Assistant that eliminates the need for State Migration Points by enabling available storage on peers to be used to temporarily store that user data while the device is being migrated.
+You can migrate user data during a wipe-and-load (e.g. where the disk is repartitioned to support UEFI).
+However, you’ll need a State Migration Point.
+Nomad includes the Peer Backup Assistant that eliminates the need for State Migration Points.
+Available storage on peers is enabled so that user data during migration can be stored temporarily.

-There is no doubt that peer-to-peer content distribution is in demand to enable organizations to reduce their CM infrastructure while getting the same level of service to end users without causing network congestion.
-I hope this blog provides some food for thought when considering the options and demonstrates the value that Nomad continues to add as Microsoft continue to develop our favorite systems management platform.
+There is no doubt that P2P content distribution is in demand.
+It enables organizations to reduce their CM infrastructure.
+It also gives the same level of service to end users without causing network congestion.
+I hope this post provides some food for thought when considering the options available.
+To learn more about the value that Nomad continues to add as Microsoft grows, follow us on social.